This Instant Pot Rice Guide will show you how to make white, brown, jasmine, basmati and a wild rice blend perfectly in your pressure cooker!

 Can you freeze cooked rice?

-Cooked rice can be stored in the freezer for up to two to three months.
-Be sure that the container you use has an airtight seal.
+Yes!
+After you’ve cooked your instapot rice, it can be stored in the freezer for 2 to 3 months in an airtight container or freezer-safe Ziploc bag.
 I prefer glass containers because they can go straight into the microwave to reheat.

-To thaw, you can leave the container in the refrigerator for 12 hours.
-If you need it sooner, you can thaw rice in the microwave.
-Again, add water to the bowl so it does not dry out the rice.
-Stir it every two minutes until it is warm – usually rice takes 6-7 minutes of reheating time from frozen when you have stored it in individual portions.
+Thaw the rice in the fridge overnight or reheat it directly from frozen in the microwave.
+Don’t forget to add water to the bowl to prevent the rice from drying out!
+Check it every 2 minutes until it is warm – usually rice takes 6 to 7 minutes of reheating time from frozen when you have stored it in individual portions.

 Meal prep tools for this recipe